Forex Broker Reviews 2021 List

 In terms of your capability and initial capital, you can choose one of the following account types for your FX trading.

-- Micro Account: If you have low initial investment, then you can go for a micro account.
+- Micro Account: If you have a low initial investment, then you can go for a micro account.
 Here a single trading lot is equivalent to 1000 units of instrument traded.

 Low Risk: Although it needs a big movement of pips to make greater benefits, the risk is very low.
 As a beginner, it sometimes gives a good space for a retail trader to trade safely.

-Flexibility: As you are investing a minimum amount, you’ll always have freedom of running your business without big tension.
+Flexibility: As you are investing a minimum amount, you’ll always have the freedom of running your business without big tension.

 Low Bonus & Reward Points: As you’ve lower investment & so you will receive lower bonuses & rewards from your broker.

-- Mini Account: If you have investment more than to open a micro account but less than standard account then probably you are eligible for opening a mini account for trading.
+- Mini Account: If you have invested more than to open a micro account but less than a standard account then probably you are eligible for opening a mini account for trading.
 Here a single trading lot is considered as 10,000 units.
 The pros and cons are almost the same as a micro account.

 - Standard Account: In these types of accounts, 1 trading lot is equivalent to 1,00,000 units of instruments traded.
 But to open standard accounts, you need higher capital than mico & mini accounts.
 But if you want to play a big game in the FX industry or you are a professional, then the standard account should be the first choice of yours.